-Sediment deposition in the area began in the middle Triassic and continues to present, the sedimentary units consist of limestones, shales, and sandstones (Wade and MacLean 1990).
-Total thickness of sediment is greater than 5 km on both the shelf and slope (Byrne et al. 2014).
-The surficial geology of the slope is comprised of mainly mud, sand, glacial till, and bedrock outcrops (Piper and Campbell 2002).
+The slope has undergone several changes that have formed unique geomorphological features in the area.
+The slope steeply declines away from the shelf and is incised with a series of transverse submarine canyons, the largest of which is The Gully.
+The surficial geology of the slope is a gradient comprised of mainly mud, sand, till (at the shelf edge), and bedrock outcrops (Piper and Campbell 2002).
 The seafloor is mainly mud in water depths > 600 m (Hill and Bowen 1983) and winnowed sands over topographic highs (Piper 2001).
 The upper slope is underlain by seaward prograded till tongues, iceberg pits, and scours (Piper et al. 2002, Piper and Campbell 2002).
 The continental slope transitions from bioturbated mud to foraminifera-rich mud (Piper and Campbell 2002).
-Throughout the Study Area there is evidence of mass sediment failures, including rotational slumps, slides and debris-flow deposits (Mosher et al. 2004).
 Numerous circular salt diapirs occur within the Jurassic sediment layer along the slope (the Slope Diapiric Province) (Wade and MacLean 1990).
 Pockmarks are widespread on the eastern Canadian margin and the Scotian Slope (Fader 1991).